Cray-HPE/hms-build-chart-workflows/README.md

 ![](docs/charts_lint_test_scan/job_lint_and_test.svg)

-The lint and test job performs the following hight level actions when a pull request is opened:
+The lint and test job performs the following high level actions when a pull request is opened:
 1. Configures chart-testing to be aware of the Helm charts present in the repository by updating the `chart-dirs` field in the repos `ct.yaml` file.
    > **NOTE** The HMS chart repositories version charts by directories `charts/vX.Y` and allows for multiple versions of a chart to exist side by side.
 2. Determine any charts that have been modified in the current branch when compared against the base branch of the PR that triggered the workflow run.